Post job

 A teacher-in-training is a teaching professional who offers technical teaching assistance to teachers in developing effective behavior management and instructional strategies to support student learning.
 The teacher must collaborate with principals while employing diverse techniques to increase the effectiveness of student learning.
 By observing classes and then giving feedback to teachers about their teaching style, classroom management, and techniques are some of the responsibilities of a teacher-in-training.
 The teacher must also develop a wide array of curriculum materials and lesson plans for classroom instruction.

-But both careers also use different skills, according to real english as a second language teacher resumes.
-While english as a second language teacher responsibilities can utilize skills like "english language," "student learning," "professional development," and "language proficiency," some teachers-in training use skills like "staff development," "student achievement," "student engagement," and "yoga."
+Each career also uses different skills, according to real english as a second language teacher resumes.
+While english as a second language teacher responsibilities can utilize skills like "english language," "student learning," "professional development," and "language proficiency," teachers-in training use skills like "staff development," "student achievement," "student engagement," and "yoga."

 Being a teacher is one of the most passionate professions, among others.
 Teachers educate, motivate, and guide every generation of learners to prepare them for the real world.
 Every teacher is unique and has their own teaching styles and methods depending on the subject they teach and the age of their students.
 Oftentimes they also function as a parent, counselor, coach, friend, and even a lawmaker.
 There is essentially no limit to the roles a teacher portrays.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from english as a second language teachers resumes, they are more likely to have skills like "english language," "language proficiency," "grammar," and "creole."
-But a teacher might have skills like "esl," "handle scheduling," "kids," and "cpr."
+The required skills of the two careers differ considerably.
+For example, english as a second language teachers are more likely to have skills like "english language," "language proficiency," "grammar," and "creole."
+But a teacher is more likely to have skills like "esl," "handle scheduling," "kids," and "cpr."

 A student-teacher is responsible for assisting their supervising instructors in maintaining the class orderliness during lectures and class activities.
 Student teachers' duties include helping with lesson plans, organizing learning activities, managing student behaviors, observing classroom procedures, preparing visual materials and other educational equipment, providing feedback for students, and keeping students' records for evaluation.
 A student-teacher must maintain excellent communication and decision-making skills to set goals and make consistent progress to the class while keeping students engaged.